Counts of Montfort (Swabia): Montfort-Bregenz

 In 1362 Hugo inherited the lands of the counts of Pfannberg via his wife Margaret.
 Hugo took residence at Pfannberg Castle in 1401, joining the Styrian nobility.
 The family would sell Pfannberg Castle in 1524 and move their residence to Peggau Castle, renaming themselves Montfort-Bregenz-Beckach (the contemporary form of Peggau).

-In 1451, a portion of the Montfort-Bregenz territory was sold to the Habsburgs by Elizabeth of Hochberg, heir of Count William VII (†1422) of Montfort.
+In 1451, a portion of the Montfort-Bregenz territory was sold to the Habsburgs by Elizabeth of Hochberg, heir of Count William VII (d.
+1422) of Montfort.
 The rest of the original Bregenz territories would be sold in 1523, though the Styrian branch of the family retained the Montfort-Tettnang lands until the extinction of the dynasty in 1787.

 Counts of Montfort

 Below, a list of the counts of Montfort, numbered by order of ascension: